 On 25 April 2007 the regular meeting of the Estonian Librarians Association's Committee for Antiquarian Book took place.
 The committee unites approximately 20 people from Estonian libraries, museums and archives whose work directly involves early printed books.
 The host was Tallinn University Academic Library (TUAL) which joined CERL as a full member in 2006.
 The topic of the meeting was CERL.
-Dr Kaugver, who is a member of CERL's Advisory Task Group, gave an overview of CERL services, databases, goals and role in researching European printed heritage.
-Colleagues from the Department of Baltic and Rare Books shared their experience in using CERL databases while compiling the Estonian retrospective national bibliography and re-cataloguing the old collections.
+As member of CERL ATG, Dr Kaugver gave an overview of CERL services, databases, goals and role in researching European printed heritage.
+Colleagues from the Department of Baltic and Rare Books shared their experience in using CERL databases while compiling Estonian retrospective national bibliography and re-cataloguing the old collections.

-After the first three months we can say that access to the HPB has significantly helped to update the records for items in the Estonian national bibliography and to add data that has been missing until now.
-Equally important is the skill to use the CERL Thesaurus (CT) and the CERL Portal (CP).
+After the first three months we can say that access to the HPB has significantly helped to update the records of items in Estonian national bibliography and to add data that has been missing until now.
+Equally important is the skill to use CERL thesaurus (CT) and CERL Portal (CP).
 Although both have open access it appeared that not all members of the committee for Antiquarian Book were aware of these resources.
-The feedback from the meeting gives us grounds to conclude that this kind of introductory event was necessary and timely.
-TUAL believes that the professional information that is distributed through CERL (and is not classified) should be spread among specialists whenever possible.
+The feedback from the meeting gives us grounds to conclude that this kind of introductory event was necessary and in time.
+TUAL believes that professional information that is distributed through CERL (and is not classified) should be spread among specialists whenever possible.
 At the same meeting TUAL also introduced its newly established Centre for Early Printed Book (see below).

 Katrin Kaugver, Head of the Department of Baltic and Rare Books